-Man Utd in talks to sign Ronaldo
+Man Utd in advanced talks to sign Ronaldo

-Cristiano Ronaldo: Man Utd in talks to sign Juventus forward
+Cristiano Ronaldo: Man Utd in advanced talks to sign Juventus forward

 Last updated on .From the section European Football

-Manchester United are in talks to sign Portugal captain Cristiano Ronaldo from Juventus.
+Manchester United are in advanced talks to sign Portugal captain Cristiano Ronaldo from Juventus.

 BBC Sport understands a move to Manchester City will not happen for the 36-year-old.